-Note: Individual academic departments may provide additional examples in writing of what does and does not constitute plagiarism, provided that such examples do not conflict with the intent of this policy.
+[Note: Individual academic departments may provide additional examples in writing of what does and does not constitute plagiarism, provided that such examples do not conflict with the intent of this policy.]

-- C. Furnishing False Information to Any Faculty Member These policies regarding academic integrity broadly apply to any information requested, including, but not limited to, attendance, participation, course work, personal conduct, or the conduct of others. - D. Forgery, Alteration, or Misuse of Any College Document, Record, or Instrument of Identification
+- B. Furnishing False Information to Any Faculty Member The policies regarding academic integrity broadly apply to any information requested, including, but not limited to, attendance, participation, course work, personal conduct, or the conduct of others. - C. Forgery, Alteration, or Misuse of Any College Document, Record, or Instrument of Identification This includes, but is not limited to, submission of false information, manipulation of information, or omission of information, for the purpose of misrepresenting a student's identity, academic record, or any other official document.

-VIII.
+IX.
 Student Organizations and Violations of the Student Code of Conduct

-A. Student organizations are governed by the Polk State College Student Organization Handbook, which outlines the procedures to be used for organizing, chartering, and maintaining student organizations at the College.
-The handbook is located in the Student Activities and Leadership Office (SALO) on each campus.
+- A. Student organizations are governed by the Polk State College Student Organization Handbook, which outlines the procedures to be used for organizing, chartering, and maintaining student organizations at the College.
+The Handbook is located in the Student Activities and Leadership Office (SALO) on each campus.
 Students are expected to follow the Handbook as it relates to their organizations and to the Student Code of Conduct.
-Student organizations (as well as members and officers, individually and collectively) may be held accountable when an alleged offense is committed by one or more members or guests of the organization, and when any of the following conditions apply:

-- 1. The offense occurs at an event that was sanctioned by an officer of the organization. - 2.
+Student organizations (as well as members and officers, individually and collectively) may be held accountable when an alleged offense is committed by one or more members or guests of the organization, and when any of the following conditions apply: - 1.
+The offense occurs at an event that was sanctioned by an officer of the organization. - 2.
 Organizational funds are used to finance the activity. - 3.
 The event where the offense occurs is substantially supported by the organization's membership. - 4.
 Members with knowledge of a forthcoming violation do not attempt to prevent the infraction. - 5.
 The organization fails to report or chooses to protect the individual(s) alleged to have committed the offense. - B. Any student organization (as well as members and officers, individually and collectively) that is suspected of violating the Student Organization Code of Conduct portion of this Rule is subject to sanctions and provided due process as outlined in Polk State College Procedure 5029: Student Code of Conduct Violation Procedure: Student Groups and Organizations.

-IX.
-Sexual Misconduct
+X. Sexual Misconduct

-Polk State College Procedure 5027: Student Code of Conduct: Sexual Misconduct Procedure outlines the definition of sexual misconduct and the sanctions the College imposes on offenders.
+Polk State College Procedure 6091: Discrimination, Harassment, and Sexual Misconduct outlines the definition of sexual misconduct and the sanctions the College imposes on offenders.
 Typical types of sexual misconduct include, but are not limited to, the following: